momentum-xyz/docs/docs/create-your-odyssey/get-a-wallet.md

 Odyssey is build on web3 technology, which means that you need a wallet to access the full Odyssey experience.

 Right now, we support MetaMask, Coinbase and Talisman wallets, available as a browser extension.
-Instructions on how to set up one of these wallets you can find below.
+Instructions on how to set up these wallets you can find below.

-## How to set up your MetaMask wallet
+## MetaMask wallet

 Here you can find instructions on how to set up a MetaMask wallet on Chrome, Firefox, Edge, and Brave.

 https://support.metamask.io/hc/en-us/articles/360015489531-Getting-started-with-MetaMask

-## How to set up your Coinbase wallet
+## Coinbase wallet

 Coinbase wallet is currently supported by Chrome and Brave browsers.

 https://help.coinbase.com/en/wallet/browser-extension/coinbase-wallet-extension

-## How to set up your Talisman wallet
+## Talisman wallet

 Here is how to set up your Talisman wallet.